RiverExplorer/Phoenix/README.md

 This proposal includes a sample implementation.
 Which also includes a gateway from this proposal to existing system.
 Thunderbid and Outlook plugins are part of the sample implementation.

+Many years ago I was asked by the IETF to see if I could revamp IMAP and POP.
+Just now I am getting to it.